Push-up bars are highly sought-after calisthenics equipment since they bring an amazing exercise variety to your workout regime.

 The most renowned exercise for push-up bars is doing a push-up.
 The most significant benefit of doing it on the parallettes is going deeper than traditional push-ups and getting a much higher muscle stimulus.

 Another great thing about doing push-up exercises with a push-up bar is that you will be able to adjust your hands' position to perform narrow or wide push-ups.
+I've found this useful for clients who suffer from shoulder injuries, so they can simply use a neutral grip position instead.

 2. Pike Push-Ups